bolt/docs/source/tasks.md

   $this->app['dispatcher']->addListener(CronEvents::CRON_INTERVAL, array($this, 'myJobCallbackMethod'));
 </pre>

-CRON_INTERVAL should be replace with one of the following:
+CRON_INTERVAL should be replaced with one of the following:

   - CRON_HOURLY
   - CRON_DAILY
   - CRON_WEEKLY